 - may supervise under supervision without direct observation as supervisory competence is gained.

-Supervisory Education Student (SES) – the status of a student who is admitted into a program of Supervisory CPE and who has either met a readiness consultation committee or has declared to meet a readiness consultation committee.
-This status ends when granted Supervisory Candidate status.
+Certified Educator Student (CES) – the status of a student who is admitted into a program of Certified Educator CPE and who has either met a readiness consultation committee or has declared to meet a readiness consultation committee.
+This status ends when granted Certified Educator Candidate status.

 Supervisory Observation – a primary supervisor’s viewing of a supervisory student’s clinical supervisory work important for that student’s learning and for the protection of pastoral care students and the persons to whom they minister.

-Supervisory observation can be provided for the work of an SES in a CPE Level I/ Level II curriculum through direct observation by:
+Supervisory observation can be provided for the work of a CES in a CPE Level I/ Level II curriculum through direct observation by:

 - viewing/listening in real time electronically or through a one-way mirror.

-Supervisory observation for the work of a Supervisory Candidate in a CPE Level I/ Level II curriculum can include these direct observation methods as well as indirect observation by:
+Supervisory observation for the work of a Certified Educator Candidate in a CPE Level I/ Level II curriculum can include these direct observation methods as well as indirect observation by:

 - conjoint analysis of videotapes,